Door 2 Tour

 Wales Coach Holidays

-Home to daffodils, sheep-shearing, a town with a name that no-one can pronounce apart from the Welsh (Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch) and new for 2013, one of the World's Top 10 Beaches according to TripAdvisor.
+Home to daffodils, sheep-shearing, a town with a name that no-one can pronounce apart from the Welsh (Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch).
 Wales might be a small country, but it's emerging as a jewel in the UK's crown.
 If there was ever any doubt as to why you should take a holiday here, just think; where else in the world can you take part in Bog Snorkelling?

 Coach holidays to Wales certainly pack a mighty punch with a fist-full of exciting attractions.
 Featuring more castles per square mile than any other country in the world, take your pick from over 600 castles from Dolbadarn to Caldicot and when you're done with those visit the fascinating Italianate village of Portmeirion – the setting for TV series 'The Prisoner'.